 Please see our Intro to Shadowsocks guide.

-- Open the app and click on the Settings icon.
+- Open the app and click on the gear icon.

 By default, Bridge mode is set to Automatic.
 This means that if the app fails to connect three times (often a sign that you're stuck behind a restrictive firewall), it will then attempt a bridge connection.